Graham Reid | | 10 min read

-But the much travelled band – which plays the Auckland Arts Festival in March, see details below – have done more than that.
+But the much travelled band – which plays a New Zealand tour this month, see details below and introduces a new pint-sized fireball fiddle player Eilidh Shaw to Aotearoa audiences – have done more than that.

 Over a series of albums and concerts they have collaborated with artists from numerous styles and cultures, most recently with the Master Musicians of Rajasthan.

 Their energetic shows have endeared them to audiences at traditional festivals in the Highlands to Womad crowds around the world.

 And for Mackintosh – who now lives in the Scottish Borders near Peebles, an hour south of Edinburgh with his wife and Shooglenifty singer Kaela Rowan, formerly of Mouth Music – it all began when he was a young punk in the Eighties.

 You were a child of the Eighties as a teenager, listening to pop and rock like everyone else.

 Yes, I went to college in '86 and I'm 50 this year, so a teenager of the Eighties as you say.
 Me and my pals got into this little band and were like the punks of the school.
 We cleaned all the horse manure out an old barn that belonged to one of the band in Glen Nevis and we rehearsed in there for a couple of winters and summers.
 It was right at the foot of the Ben Nevis [Britain's highest mountain].